minicomp/wax/pages/components.md

   link: '/book-of-horses/'
 ```

-and then called with and `include` tag:
+and is then called with and `include` tag:

 `{% raw %}{% include banner.html %}{% endraw %}`